awsdocs/amazon-efs-user-guide/doc_source/API_TagResource.md

 ## URI Request Parameters<a name="API_TagResource_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [ResourceId](#API_TagResource_RequestSyntax) **   <a name="efs-TagResource-request-ResourceId"></a>
 The ID specifying the EFS resource that you want to create a tag for\.
+Required: Yes

 ## Request Body<a name="API_TagResource_RequestBody"></a>